geeknerd/geeknerd.github.io/_posts/2017-10-26-mint-setup.md

 Source: [Tips and Tricks for Linux Mint](https://www.techsupportalert.com/content/tips-and-tricks-linux-mint-after-installation-mint-18-cinnamon-edition.htm#Set-Clock-Time){:target="_blank"}

-#### Quake Drop Down Terminal
-Not a must-have, but very handy terminal by one hotkey that drops from the top of the screen.

-Normally I let the local server run in Quake so I don't need to worry about it.

-Comes with distro library so should be able to install by simply ```sudo apt-get install quake -y```.

 ## Word of Advice
 As an unprofessional programmer, I still couldn't live to the bar of file naming conventions.
 And prices are paid. :unamused: